The Charter is the “Constitution” for the City of Sandy Springs. It serves as the basic set of rules for our City government.

 Section 2.06: Applicability of General Laws; Qualifying; Other Provisions.
 All primaries and elections shall be held and conducted in accordance with Chapter 2 of Title 21 of the O.C.G.A., the “Georgia Election Code”, as now or hereafter amended.
 Except as otherwise provided by this Act, the city council shall, by ordinance or resolution, prescribe such rules and regulations as it deems appropriate, including but not limited to the establishment of qualifying fees, to fulfill any options and duties under Chapter 2 of Title 21 of the O.C.G.A., the “Georgia Election Code”, as now or hereafter amended.

 Section 2.07: Compensation and Expenses.
-The annual salary of the mayor shall be $25,000.00 and the annual salary for each councilmember shall be $12,000.00.
+Through December 31, 2012, the starting salary of the mayor shall be not less than $25,000.00 and the starting salary for each city councilmember shall be not less than $12,000.00.
+Effective January 1, 2014, the starting salary of the mayor shall not be less than $40,000.00 and the starting salary for each city councilmember shall not be less than $18,000.00.
 Such salary shall be paid from municipal funds in monthly installments.
-The city council may provide by ordinance for the provision of insurance, retirement, workers compensation, and other employee benefits to the mayor and members of the city council and may provide by ordinance for the reimbursement of expenses actually and necessarily incurred by the mayor and members of the city council in carrying out their official duties.
+The city council shall have authority to vote annually to raise the mayor and city councilmembers' salaries in an amount consistent with the Consumer Price Index or similar inflationary index.
+The city council may provide by ordinance for the provision of insurance, retirement, workers' compensation, and other employee benefits to the mayor and members of the city council and may provide by ordinance for the reimbursement of expenses actually and necessarily incurred by the mayor and members of the city council in carrying out their official duties.

 Section 2.08: Inquiries and Investigations.
-The city council may make inquiries and investigations into the affairs of the city and conduct of any department, office, or agency thereof and for this purpose may subpoena witnesses, administer oaths, take testimony, and require the production of evidence.
+The city council may make inquiries and investigations into the affairs of the city and conduct of any department, office, or agency thereof including inquiries and investigation into the services provided to the city by contractors or other persons doing business with the city.
+For such purpose, the city council may subpoena witnesses, administer oaths, take testimony, and require the production of evidence.
 Any person who fails or refuses to obey a lawful order issued in the exercise of these powers by the city council shall be punished as may be provided by ordinance.

 Section 2.09: Meetings and Mayor Pro Tempore.